thingsiplay/gamelistaddon/README.md

 	<path>./roms/snes/Aero the Acro-Bat 2 (U).smc</path>

 This game is considered to be a duplicate. *Warning*: If the other file is using an unusual folder, this might cause problems when merging them.

+## Known bugs, limitations and quirks

+In certain situations or parts of the program it behaves unexpected or in a very specific way.
+All unsolved mysteries are collected and described here.

+### Non critical

+- Add Game view: When using the import function/button, then the checkboxes *favorite*, *hidden* and *kidgame* do not work as filters and are ignored.
+But they are fully functional otherwise and will be read and written.
+Only the ability to use them as filters like in name or desc is not possible.

+- Merge Gamelists view: When using the Duplicate Mode: Update with Custom tag settings enabled, then the log will only list games with individually updated tags.
+These are marked as "udpated".
+When a tag is copied from one of the contents without overwriting it, then it's not considered to be an update.
+This really applies only when using Custom tag settings and only what is seen in the log.

 ## Requirements